 #2: Don’t Look Down Too Much

 Sitting passenger, you’re tempted to spend your time scrolling on the phone or reading a book.
 However, we encourage you to avoid looking down when you can.
 Your neck is made for holding the head upright, not forward in a “tech neck” position.
 This bad posture over time can lead to muscle imbalance and stiffness of the neck.
-In fact, one of the most common complaints at ARI due to neck pain results from “tech neck.”
+In fact, one of the most common complaints at ARI due to neck pain in Dallas results from “tech neck.”

 We recommend holding reading material or hand-held device up at eye level to avoid potential strain on the neck.
 Better yet, recline the chair back and relax while listening to music or a book on audio.